First Bismarck baby of 2021 caps pandemic pregnancy

 Asher James Kemnitz sent his parents into a hand-washing and mask-wearing frenzy over the past nine months as they awaited his arrival during the coronavirus pandemic.

-“It caused a lot more anxiety,” mom Breenna Davidson said Friday afternoon about 12 hours after giving birth to the first baby born in Bismarck in 2021.
+“It caused a lot more anxiety,” mom Breenna Davidson said Jan.
+1 about 12 hours after giving birth to the first baby born in Bismarck in 2021.
 “It was scary going out in public, and the masks definitely made it harder too just because you’re so out of breath when you’re pregnant anyway.”

 She and boyfriend Jeffrey Kemnitz, both of Mandan, welcomed their first child at Sanford Health at 1:01 a.m.
 Asher was born at 8 pounds, 3 ounces and 20.5 inches.